See photos (2)

 • Star of stone on its glacial lock, dominating the gorges of Guil, Fort-Queyras throws by its characteristic silhouette of the works of Vauban!
 Impossible to miss this emblem cherished by the Queyrassins, you pass at its feet to go up the valley!

-A medieval castle built by the Counts of Albon defended Queyras from bands of looters from as early as 1265.
-In the 16th century, the Wars of Religion and, in 1695, the assault by Savoyard troops led to many changes to the fort.
+As early as 1265, the presence of a medieval castle built by the Counts of Albon defended the Queyras against bands of looters.
+In the 16th century, the Wars of Religion and, in 1692, the assault by Savoyard troops led to numerous modifications to the fort.

-A medieval castle built by the Counts of Albon defended Queyras from bands of looters from as early as 1265.
-In the 16th century, the Wars of Religion and, in 1695, the assault by Savoyard troops led to many changes to the fort.
+As early as 1265, the presence of a medieval castle built by the Counts of Albon defended the Queyras against bands of looters.
+In the 16th century, the Wars of Religion and, in 1692, the assault by Savoyard troops led to numerous modifications to the fort.

-In addition to its defensive role, Fort Queyras was used as a prison for bandits and women accused of witchcraft.
+In addition to its defensive role, Fort Queyras served as a prison for bandits and women accused of witchcraft.

-At the end of the 17th century, Vauban transformed the Fort into (almost) its current form.
-He doubled the size of the original château and enclosed the Fort within a vast compound.
-The battery of blockhouses was added at the end of the 18th century.
+By the end of the 17th century, Vauban had transformed the fort into almost its present form.
+He doubled the size of the original château and enclosed the fort within a vast enclosure.
+The casemated batteries were added at the end of the 18th century.

-Fort Queyras remained in the hands of the army until the late 1960s, having been decommissioned between 1940 and 1944.
+Fort Queyras remained in army hands until the late 1960s, after being definitively disarmed in 1944.

-The fort was even to the taste of Philippe de Broca, as this historic site became the setting for the cloak-and-dagger film ""The Hunchback"".
-The feasting and fighting scenes were filmed inside the fort.
+In 1997, film-maker Philippe de Broca even found the Fort to his liking, as this historic site became the setting for the cloak-and-dagger film "Le Bossu".
+Scenes of feasting and fighting were filmed inside the fort.

 Services